 AB and CB v Pridwin Preparatory and Others (Equal Education as amicus curiae)

-Current Status: Awaiting judgment from the Constitutional Court.
+Current Status: Judgment handed down from the Constitutional Court.

 Click below to view key court documents: